zhou0366/Crowdfunding_ETL/README.md

 For loading and transforming the data in the starting files, option 1 for using Python dictionaries was used.
 DataFrames with columns and datatypes were created as instructed in the provided Jupyter notebook starter code.

-Below is category dataframe ran in our Jupyter notebook.
+This is the category dataframe ran in the Jupyter notebook.

 ![image](https://github.com/zhou0366/Crowdfunding_ETL/assets/153146489/48910e93-cace-443c-af28-04ad64e35bdf)